Name: Greg Berman

 Company Name: Center for Court Innovation

-Bio 1: Part of the founding team responsible for creating the Center for Court Innovation, Greg Berman served as director of the organization from 2002-2020, helping to guide the Center from start-up to an annual budget of more than $80 million.
-Under his leadership, the Center won numerous awards, including the Peter F. Drucker Award for Non-profit Innovation.
+Bio 2: Part of the founding team responsible for creating the Center for Court Innovation, Greg Berman served as director of the organization from 2002-2020, helping to guide the Center from start-up to an annual budget of more than $80 million.
+Under his leadership, the Center won numerous awards, including the Peter F. Drucker Award for Nonprofit Innovation.

-Bio 4: Greg has served on numerous boards and task forces including: New York City Board of Correction (appointed by Mayor Michael Bloomberg), New York City Criminal Justice Agency, Wesleyan Center for Prison Education, Coro New York, Centre for Justice Innovation UK (chair), Sloan Public Service Awards, Poets House, Police Foundation, and the Independent Commission on New York City Criminal Justice and Incarceration Reform
+Bio 5: Greg has served on numerous boards and task forces including: New York City Board of Correction (appointed by Mayor Michael Bloomberg), New York City Criminal Justice Agency, Wesleyan Center for Prison Education, Coro New York, Centre for Justice Innovation UK (chair), Sloan Public Service Awards, Poets House, Police Foundation, and the Independent Commission on New York City Criminal Justice and Incarceration Reform.

 Return to Directory